-John M. Davis III, M.D., M.S., studies ways to improve the clinical assessment of patients with rheumatoid arthritis (RA) using a variety of approaches.
-His research spans epidemiologic population-based studies, patient-oriented translational research and clinical trials.
-As a clinical translational researcher, Dr. Davis collaborates with other physicians and scientists toward an improved understanding of many facets of rheumatoid disease and the development of improved approaches for individualizing the clinical assessment and decision-making for patients with RA.
+John M. Davis III, M.D., investigates ways to improve the clinical assessment of patients with rheumatoid arthritis, spondyloarthritis and autoinflammatory diseases.
+His research spans population-based epidemiologic studies, patient-oriented translational research projects and clinical trials.
+As a clinical researcher, Dr. Davis collaborates with other physicians and scientists toward an improved understanding of the biology of diverse manifestations of autoimmune and autoinflammatory diseases.
+His long-term goal is to develop better approaches for individualizing clinical assessment and enhancing shared decision-making about treatment options for patients with rheumatic diseases.

 Significance to patient care

 Dr. Davis anticipates that through his research activities, he will advance new clinical tools and approaches to improve care for patients with rheumatic diseases.
 By improving the ability of rheumatologists to measure the impact of the disease on their patients, and by understanding mechanisms of adverse health despite treatment, he anticipates the development of new treatment strategies that alleviate pain, improve physical and mental functioning and quality of life, and restore satisfaction with health care for patients with rheumatoid arthritis and spondyloarthritis.
 Additionally, Dr. Davis is working to develop diagnostic tests and biologic treatments for patients with NOD2-associated autoinflammatory syndromes.

 - Section editor for rheumatology, Mayo Clinic Proceedings, 2018-present

 - Associate editor, The Journal of Rheumatology, 2017-present